-The Government has confirmed that rent and service charges are still expected to be paid during this time.
-Having said that, we know that the Coronavirus outbreak has caused hardship for many.
+The government has confirmed that rent and service charges are still expected to be paid during this time.
+We know that the Coronavirus outbreak has caused hardship for many.
 If you are experiencing problems in paying your rent or service charges please contact us immediately.
-We are here to offer support regarding rent, service charges, benefits and debt.
+We can offer support regarding rent, service charges, benefits and debt.
 Significant arrears form when peoples stop paying rent or service charges, which are much harder to deal with if you let them build up.

 If you are concerned about paying your rent or service charge, please let us know.
 We are here to help.